renH2/Bridge-Tune/README.md

 <span id='introduction'/>

 ## Brief Introduction
-Not all downstream tasks can effectively benefit from a graph pre-trained model, we propose intermediate step that bridges pre-training and downstream tasks, called Birdge-Tune.
+Not all downstream tasks can effectively benefit from a graph pre-trained model.
+In light of this, we propose a novel fine-tuning strategy called Bridge-Tune.

 -  Instead of directly fine-tuning a pre-trained model, Bridge-Tune takes an intermediate step that bridges the pre-training and downstream tasks and refines the model representations.